teamfourtyone/property-tycoon/ProjectDesign/class-diagram.md

  # Class Diagram

 [Mermaid](https://mermaid-js.github.io/mermaid/#/classDiagram) is used for rendering.
-It is supported natively by some markdown editors such as [Typora](https://typora.io/) (which David recommends), otherwise it is easiest to copypaste the code from and to the [Mermaid web editor](https://mermaid-js.github.io/mermaid-live-editor).
+It is supported natively by some markdown editors such as [Typora](https://typora.io/), otherwise it is easiest to copypaste the code from and to the [Mermaid web editor](https://mermaid-js.github.io/mermaid-live-editor).

 ```mermaid
 classDiagram